-I’ve been writing since I was 8 years old, so in that VERY long time, here are some of the things I’ve learnt.
+I’ve been writing since I was 8 years old, so in that VERY long time.
+Over the years, you start to learn things about being a writer.
+So today’s blog post is me sharing 10 things I’ve learnt.

 01 Writing takes practice